tnarayanan/3d-object-viewer/README.md

 * Example program to peek/poke a memory address using the GPU: https://github.com/ali1234/vcpoke
   * Used this code to understand the process of executing a program on the GPU.
 No code was taken from this repository.

-## Self-evaluation

-We were able to meet all of our main goals for the project!
-The final renderer is both faster and more accurate than we expected it to be.
-We learned a lot about how different rendering techniques, such as z-buffering and perspective projection, are implemented.

-Seeing the cube and monkey render correctly for the first time was a wonderful moment!

-We unfortunately didn't have enough time to translate the rendering to GPU assembly to improve rendering speed, but we were able to make the viewer interactive.
-Users can use the arrow keys to move the camera around the model.

 ## Photos

 Video demo: https://drive.google.com/file/d/1jsQI91-H1OuIeEY4wmy1Li1u-xQmRkDC/view?usp=sharing